Do you do business like a woman or a man?

 People often tell me that in business my approach is pretty direct.
 I usually get straight to the point in meetings.
 I want to know the important information and whether we can do something or not.
 That’s called a man’s way of doing business.
 I learned this method when I worked in the Corporate World, otherwise, you were never heard, being a woman.
 But, I can also change my style when the situation requires me to.

 A woman’s way of doing business involves talking about things at length.
 You have to communicate differently with a woman and discuss how things could /should work.
 She loves to be asked, “What do you think about this idea?”
 She usually comes at things with her “emotional side“.

 There have been times when I got into strife by treating someone like a man when they wanted to do business as a woman.
-As soon as I realized this, I changed my approach and asked them how they’re doing, what they did over the weekend or how they feel about the project we’re working on.
+As soon as I realized this, I changed my approach and asked them how they were doing, what they did over the weekend, or how they felt about the project we were working on.
 And our communications changed immediately.